 Take a gander at the top of a window - any window.
 You see three buttons in the top-left corner and the name of the window in the top center.
-The three buttons (called "gumdrop buttons" by some folks because they look like, well, gumdrops) are officially known as Close, Minimize, and Zoom, and their colors (red, yellow, and green, respectively unless you've switched to the Graphite appearance in the General System Preference pane as described in Chapter 5) pop off the screen.
+The three buttons (called gumdrop buttons by some folks because they look like, well, gumdrops) are officially known as Close, Minimize, and Zoom, and their colors (red, yellow, and green, respectively, unless you've switched to the Graphite appearance in the General System Preferences pane as described in Chapter 6) pop off the screen.
 Here's what they do:

 - >> Close (red): Click this button to close the window. - Minimize (yellow): Click this button to minimize the window.
-Clicking Minimize appears to close the window, but instead of making it disappear, Minimize adds an icon for the window to the right side of the Dock.
+Clicking Minimize appears to close the window, but instead of making it disappear, Minimize adds an icon for the window to the right side of the dock.

-See the section about minimizing windows into application icons in Chapter 3 if a document icon doesn't appear in your Dock when you minimize its window.
+See the section about minimizing windows into application icons in Chapter 3 if a document icon doesn't appear in your dock when you minimize the document's window.

-To view the window again, click the Dock icon for the window that you minimized.
-If the window happens to be a QuickTime movie, the movie audio continues to play and a tiny still image from the video appears as its icon in the Dock.
-(I discuss the Dock in detail in Chapter 3.)
+To view the window again, click the dock icon for the window that you minimized.
+If the window happens to be a QuickTime movie, the movie audio continues to play and a tiny still image from the video appears as its icon in the dock.
+(I discuss the dock in detail in Chapter 3.)